-At last, up the ladder appeared a scared-looking A. B., and, addressing the officer of the watch, he said:
+At last, up the ladder appeared a scared-looking A. B., and, addressing the officer of the watch, by said:

-"I think, sir, as 'ow the man overboard must 'ave been me.
-I went over with the flap, sir, but 'eld on to the securing chain, and climbed in again very soon, sir."
+"I think, sir, as 'ow the man overboard must ave been me.
+I went over with the flap, sir, but 'eld on to the securing chain, and climbed

 "But why didn't you say so?"
-"Very sorry, sir, but being in the lifeboat's crew, I had to go away to search for the man overboard."-Wall St. Journal.
+"Very sorry, sir, but being in the lifeboat's erew, I had to go away to search for the man overboard."-Wall St. Journal.